 This approach may seem like a lot of work to set up and manage, but there are a ton of benefits that come along with using double opt-in!
 (And, the great news is that SendinBlue can manage the double opt-in process for you automatically.
 Yea, we like to help!)

-What are the Benefits of a Double Opt-In System Anyway?
+What are the Benefits of an Opt-In System Anyway?

-Because double opt-in ensures that the person you’re emailing is A) who they say they are and B) expecting your emails, subscriber complaints are far lower than a typical opt-in email list.
+Because opt-in ensures that the person you’re emailing is expecting your emails, subscriber complaints are far lower.
 And hey, fewer people marking your emails as spam and/or contacting your customer service team with fire and brimstone threats is a win-win for any company!

-Now that you understand the difference between opt-in and double opt-in email lists, as well as how a double opt-in can enhance your email efforts, you can start setting up your double opt-in email sign up right away!
+Now that you understand the difference between opt-in and double opt-in email lists, as well as how an opt-in system can enhance your email efforts, you can start setting up your double opt-in email sign up right away!
 SendinBlue’s tools help you to customize your double opt-in settings and tailor your message to appeal to your unique audience!